If you want to build your blog audience, you’re going to have to get smarter with your content.

 Keyword frequency means how many times your chosen keywords appear on the web page.

 Keyword frequency and density are no longer as effective as they used to be, before Google started rolling out frequent updates.
-Avoid on-page optimization mistakes like keyword stuffing, excessive keyword insertion, and header tag stuffing.
+Avoid on-page optimization mistakes, like keyword stuffing, excessive keyword insertion and header tag stuffing.

 However, keyword density still impacts organic ranking to some extent.
-According to Brian Dean, keyword density/frequency is one of the 200 ranking factors, which means that you should still consider it, but don’t go overboard.
+According to Brian Dean, keyword density/frequency is one of the 200 ranking factors, which means that you should still consider it.
+But, don’t go overboard.

 Here’s what Brian Clark had to say about it:

 The only way to tell if your repetition of keywords is super or spammy is to measure that frequency against the overall length of the content.
-A keyword density greater than 5.5% could find you guilty of keyword stuffing, and your page could be penalized by Google.
+A keyword density greater than 5.5% could make you guilty of keyword stuffing and your page could be penalized by Google.
 You don’t need to mindlessly repeat keywords to optimize.
 In fact, if you do, you’re likely to achieve the opposite result.